rehierl/node-tree-outliner/3-4-0-design-5.md

 included, if `e` (epsilon) represents an infinitesimal small positive number.

 **CLARIFICATION**
+A type-1 sectioning node is the last unrelated node entered, but not exited, before the section's first node is entered.
+A type-2 sectioning node is the last unrelated node exited, before the section's first node is entered.

 Recall, that a type-1 section is defined to begin with the sectioning node's first child.
 Because of that, and in order to support empty sections, the definition requires to open the declared section when the sectioning node's enter event is about to be exited, not when the first node is being entered.
-Because of that, the definition of the section's first node can also be understood to represent a definition by exclusion: The sectioning node is the last unrelated node entered, but not exited, before the section's first node is entered.
-Note that the first node of a type-2 section can be defined in a similar fashion.
+Because of that, the definition of the section's first node can also be understood to represent a definition by exclusion.

 **QUESTION**
 Is it possible to define the end of a section in terms of an (enter or exit)